Continuous Release of Data Streams under both Centralized and Local Differential Privacy: Differentially Private Streams

-As shown in~\cite{stoc:nissim07}, smooth sensitivity can be used to compute the median in a differentially private manner.
-It can be easily extended to privately release the $p$-quantile.
-In~\cite{ndss:perrier2019private}, the authors claim that the result of smooth sensitivity is unbiased, but they want the result to be larger than the real $p$-quantile.
-This is because if the estimated percentile is smaller, the truncation in the next phase will introduce more bias.
-As a result, \pak modifies the original smooth sensitivity method to guarantee that it is unlikely the result is smaller than the real $p$-quantile.
-As the details of the method is not directly used in the rest of the paper, we defer the details of both smooth sensitivity and the algorithm itself to Appendix~\ref{app:dp_primitive} and~\ref{app:imp_ss}.
+\mypara{Finding the Threshold} To obtain $\theta$, \pak proposed a specially designed algorithm based on Smooth Sensitivity (SS)~\cite{stoc:nissim07} to get the $p$-quantile (or $p$-percentile) as $\theta$, i.e., $p\%$ of the values are smaller than $\theta$.
+SS was used to compute the median with DP in the original work~\cite{stoc:nissim07}, and SS can also be easily extended to privately release the $p$-quantile. \pak proved that the result of SS is unbiased, but they further wanted to make sure the result is always larger than the real $p$-quantile.
+This is because if the estimated percentile is smaller than the real one, the truncation in the next phase will introduce greater bias.
+Thus \pak modified the original SS method to guarantee that the result is unlikely to be smaller than the real $p$-quantile.
+As the details of the method are not directly used in the rest of the paper, we defer the details of both SS and the algorithm itself to \autoref{app:dp_primitive} and~\ref{app:imp_ss}.

 There are two drawbacks of this method.
 First, it requires a $p$ value to be available beforehand.
 But a good choice of $p$ actually depends on the dataset, $\epsilon$, and $m$. \pak simply uses $p=99.5$.
-As shown in our experiment in Section~\ref{sec:exp_threshold}, it does not perform well in every scenario.
-Second, \pak bounds the probability that $\theta$ is smaller than the $p$-quantile to be small.
-To ensure this, a positive bias is introduced to $\theta$, making $\theta$ even larger.
+As shown in our experiment in \autoref{sec:exp_threshold}, $p=99.5$ does not perform well in every scenario.
+Second, to ensure that $\theta$ is no smaller than the real $p$-quantile, \pak introduces a positive bias to $\theta$.

-\mypara{Phase 2: The Hierarchical Algorithm} To achieve higher accuracy for range sums computed from the released private stream, the most straightforward way is to add independent noise generated through the Laplace distribution scaled to $\theta$, where $\theta$ is the threshold obtained from the previous phase.
-However, this results in cumulative error (absolute difference from the true sum) of $O(\theta\sqrt{n})$ after $n$ observations.

-To get rid of the linear dependency on $\sqrt{n}$, the hierarchical method is proposed~\cite{stoc:dwork2010differential,tissec:chan2011private}.
-Given a string of length $n$, the algorithm first constructs a tree: the leaves are labelled by the intervals $[1, 1], [2, 2], \ldots, [n, n]$ and each parent node is the union of intervals of its child nodes.
-To output the noisy count $\tilde{V}(i,j)$, the algorithm finds at most $\log n$ nodes in the tree, whose union equal $[i, j]$.
-Given that the noise added to each node is only scaled to $O(B\log{n})$, this results in an error of $O(B\log^{1.5}{n})$.

-As we will show in Section~\ref{sec:perturber}, since the first proposal~\cite{stoc:dwork2010differential}, there have been improvements to the hierarchical method~\cite{pvldb:QardajiYL13}, and it is straightforward to implement the new methods.
-Moreover, directly using the hierarchical method introduces overwhelming noise to the leaf nodes.
-We will demonstrate how to overcome this issue in Section~\ref{sec:smoother}.